gridcoin-community/Gridcoin-Site/wiki/config-file.md

 **stakingefficiency=\<percentage between 75 and 98, defaults to 90>**
 **minstakesplitvalue=\<value in GRC, minimum and defaults to 800>**

-enablestakesplit=1 will enable the automatic splitting of UTXO's in the coinstake transaction (stake outputs).
+enablestakesplit=1 will enable the automatic splitting of [UTXOs](utxos "wikilink") in the coinstake transaction (stake outputs).
 Zero is the default (disabled).

 stakingefficiency=xx is an integer that specifies the desired staking efficiency.
 This is constrained by the code to be between 75% and 98%,